Frequently Asked Questions

 Palestine is a predominantly Muslim society, and you will be expected to respect the local culture.
 We ask that both men and women dress conservatively and refrain from certain behaviors (public displays of affection, drinking alcohol, etc.).
 More detail on culturally appropriate dress and behavior will be provided to accepted volunteers in the Volunteer Guide.

-No. A translator will accompany you to all your classes to facilitate communication with your students.
-You will also receive free Arabic lessons throughout your stay to help you master some of the basics.
+No. A local volunteer will accompany you to all your classes to facilitate communication with your students.

 Teaching

-We hold classes in a wide range of locations — community centers, libraries, private schools, refugee camps, etc. You may be teaching in any combination of these locations, or across the street from your accommodation in Project Hope’s new two-story English Center, which houses several classrooms, a computer lab, and a lecture hall.
+We hold classes in a wide range of locations — community centers, libraries, schools, refugee camps, etc. You may be teaching in any combination of these locations, or next door to your accommodation in Project Hope’s Center, which houses several classrooms, and a lecture hall.

-English teachers will be given our curriculum materials, based on Oxford University’s Headway series.
-Volunteers will also have full access to the Project Hope library, which contains a wide range of additional teaching materials.
+Volunteers have full access to the Project Hope library, which contains a wide range of additional teaching materials.
 Volunteers will have access to printers, scanners, and photocopiers to prepare lesson materials, though we ask that volunteers try to be economical when using these resources.

 Absolutely.
 If you have an idea for a new program, we’d love to hear it.
 If it’s within our capacity, we’re more than happy to work with you to make it happen.
 Check out Our Work in Palestine to get an idea of the kinds of classes we’ve held in the past.
 You’ll see we’ve offered everything from graphic novel design to kickboxing, based on volunteers’ individual interests and talents.